 Rear door toward the roof line

-Set the swing-door end of the bin to face the eave for efficient walk-in loading and ground-throw along one path.
+Set the swing-door end facing the eave where your crew works so walk-in loading and ground-throw share a single path.

 Surface protection